The data privacy imperative of the tech sector

 It’s not surprising that companies’ attitudes are changing to meet this demand.
 Following on the heels of the 2018 Cambridge Analytica scandal, Facebook launched a campaign to increase user awareness of how to control their privacy settings and Apple’s unmissable, privacy-focused ad campaign made the tech giant synonymous with the buzzword.

-Despite the bright spotlight that has been put on privacy, studies show that the industry still has a long way to go to meet user expectations.
+Despite the bright spotlight that has been put on privacy, studies show that industry still has a long way to go to meet user expectations.
 McKinsey surveyed 1,000 consumers on data collection and privacy, finding financial and healthcare institutions to have the highest trust ratings at 44%.
-Trust of consumer packaged goods and entertainment and media industries rang in at only 10%, a four-way tie for last place alongside agriculture, and oil and gas.
+Trust of consumer packaged goods and entertainment and media industries rang in at only 10%, a four way tie at last place alongside agriculture, and oil and gas.
 The average consumer trust rating was only 18%, demonstrating the priority privacy needs to be given across all industries and sectors.

 These statistics stand to reason in light of documentaries like Netflix’s The Social Dilemma, which raises concerns about the data gathered from social media platforms and search engines that are used every second of the day.
 Though social media companies have deemed this documentary and others like it as ‘sensational’, the level of awareness raised has caused thousands of consumers to delete their accounts in demand for more ethical policies and better regulation from tech firms.